How to Quit Vaping and Stop Vape Withdrawal

 After that, try alternating one day smoking and one day not smoking.
 Eventually, it will get much easier until you can stop vaping altogether.

-It might take a long time to wean off, but some day it will be possible to join the ranks of the non-vapers and be completely free oof smoking.
+It might take a long time to wean off, but at some point in the future it will be possible to quit vaping altogether and be completely free of smoking.

-The same method used for weaning off nicotine can also be used for those who want to quit smoking marijuana.
+The same method used for weaning off nicotine can also be used for those who want to quit vaping marijuana.

 Tip 5 – Vaping Withdrawal – This Too Shall Pass

-Vaping withdrawal is very real, and the physical withdrawal symptoms from nicotine will be fleeting and most likely most intense on the first few days after the last puff.
+Vaping withdrawal is very real, and the physical withdrawal symptoms from nicotine will be fleeting and most intense on the first few days after you stop vaping.

 Vape withdrawal isn’t as painful as giving up hard drugs, but nicotine is very powerful and there may be some growing pains, so recognize them as such.